fivetran/dbt_amplitude/README.md

 - To add the package in the Fivetran dashboard, follow our [Quickstart guide](https://fivetran.com/docs/transformations/data-models/quickstart-management).
 - To add the package to your dbt project, follow the setup instructions in the dbt package's [README file](https://github.com/fivetran/dbt_amplitude/blob/main/README.md#how-do-i-use-the-dbt-package) to use this package.

-### Database Incremental Strategies
-This package's incremental models are configured to leverage the different incremental strategies for each supported warehouse.

-For **BigQuery** and **Databricks All Purpose Cluster runtime** destinations, we have chosen insert_overwrite as the default strategy, which benefits from the partitioning capability.
-> For **Databricks SQL Warehouse** destinations, models are materialized as tables without support for incremental runs.

-For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen delete+insert as the default strategy.

-> Regardless of strategy, we recommend that users periodically run a --full-refresh to ensure a high level of data quality.

 <!--section-end-->

 ### Install the package